Nat Map’s Surveying and Mapping Activities in Antarctica 1950s to 1990s

 Also in 1973-74, two Hughes 500 369HS helicopters provided by Jayrow Helicopters Pty Ltd (VH-BLN and VH-BLO) travelled south in the MV Thala Dan to support the relief of Casey station.
 The helicopters flew 54.02 hours in 250 sorties.
 The helicopter pilots were: Terry Ellis and John Byrnes and the helicopter engineer was: Jim Robertson.

 1974-75: Fixed-wing aircraft was Forrester Stephen’s Pilatus Porter (VH-FSB).
 Three Hughes 500 369HS helicopters (VH-CHD, VH-BLN and VH-BLO) were provided from Jayrow Helicopters; that company’s last contract with ANARE The expedition travelled south in the MV Nella Dan.
 Operations that summer were in Enderby Land from a base at Knuckey Peaks where generally poor weather was experienced.
 (On 29 December 1974, helicopter VH-CHD was destroyed at a cost of $98,637 when pilot Gerry Doyle attempted to take off with one skid still tied down.
 On 21 February 1975, the rotors of VH-BLN and VH-BLO collided on the helideck of the Nella Dan; resulting in damage costing $23,912 and rendering VH-BLO unserviceable for the rest of the season.)
 Helicopter pilots were: Peter Clemence, Gerry Leatham and Gary Doyle.
-Helicopter engineers included: Keith Angel.
+Helicopter engineers were: Keith Angel and Laurie John.
 Fixed-wing pilot was: Gus Van Scalina.
 Fixed-wing engineer was: Bardell Bose.
 Summer survey party comprised Nat Mappers Rom Vassil and Oz Ertok nominally for aerial photography with Bob Goldsworthy, Steve Bennet and Mike Morgan nominally for geodetic traversing.
 The Pilatus Porter flew a total of 48 hours in 44 sorties.
 The helicopters flew a total of 337 hours 45 minutes in 536 separate sorties during the season.

 (Early in this expedition, high altitude aerial photography operations were flown in the Pilatus Porter over Enderby Land from the Knuckey Peaks base.
 The pilot Gus Van Scalina, navigator Rom Vassil and camera operator Oz Ertok were all wearing oxygen masks, thermal clothing and gloves as the cabin temperature in the unheated and unpressurised Porter was below minus 40 degrees Celsius.
 After completing one photography run and with the turboprop Porter cruising at 20,000 feet on auto pilot during the second run, Rom noticed that the pilot was no longer making heading corrections when requested.
 Rom looked at the pilot and to his horror saw that Gus was unconscious.
 Oz was still busy working over the camera view finder when he received a firm tap on the shoulder from Rom and advice that Gus had collapsed.
 Although he served as a technician in the Turkish Air Force prior to coming to Australia in 1971, Oz was not a pilot and had no formal flying experience; neither had Rom.
 But this was a desperate situation and something extraordinary needed to be done.
 Oz left the camera and his oxygen supply and sat in the right side seat of the Porter.
 He noticed Gus had a bad colour, his head was flopped to one side and that his oxygen mask was pushed to the side of his face off his mouth and nose.
 In the right side seat, Oz noticed he had no oxygen mask as he sat behind the aircraft’s dual controls.